Mihirsahu2307/Facial_Emotion_Recognition/README.md

 **Training**: Models are trained on GPU and hyperparameters are tuned accordingly.

-**Face detection**: Haarcascade frontal face classifier is used to detect faces in the image.
+**Face detection**: Haarcascade frontal face classifier or opencv DNN face detector is used to detect faces in the image.

 **Emotion Recognition**: Predictions are made on the detected faces.